MAD9137/f2024/docs/modules/week13/delete-collection-cells.md

 ```

 :::tip NOTE
 This setup will be used to change the colour of the background of a cell that has been tapped on signaling when it has been selected.
-You can use any method you would like to signal this selection of a cell other than changing the background.
+You can use any method you would like to signal when a cell becomes selected other than changing the background.
 :::

 ## Change Colour When Selected, and Change it Back When Unselected